sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 6 7   A5
 ```

-It looks like we are onto something.
-It is pretty easy to infer which lines were in the previous diff (kept and removed lines) and which ones are only in the new diff (added lines) - and thus, it is pretty easy to compute offsets for BOTH original and new diffs on the update diff.
-We can now translate offsets from one space to the other.
+It is pretty easy to infer which lines were in the previous diff (kept and removed lines) and which ones are only in the new diff (added lines) - and thus, it is pretty easy to compute offsets for **both original and new diffs** on the update diff.
+We can then translate offsets from one space to the other.

 ![](figures/PR_update.png)

-To know what to do with an inline comment on an added or kept line, we apply the following procedure:
+We can detail the procedure to update inline comments on an added or kept line:

-> 1. take the offset of the inline comment in the original diff
+> - take the offset of the inline comment in the original diff
-> 2. look up the corresponding line in the update diff
+> - then look up the corresponding line in the update diff
-> 3. (a) if line has been deleted by the update, mark the comment as outdated
+> - a) if line has been deleted by the update, mark the comment as outdated
-> 3. (b) otherwise, move the comment to the new offset given by the update diff
+> - b) otherwise, move the comment to the new offset given by the update diff

 When the Intuition Falls Down (but is a Good First Start Anyway)